Body

 Mix the ingredient (usually the coloring liquid and the bleaching cream) according to the direction written on the box.
 Put them into a bowl and mix well with the help of a color brush.
 The brush should be flat and with rat-tail comb ending.

 Step Four.
-Start coloring your hair
+Start coloring

 Step Five.
-Rinse your hair
+Rinse

 Things to remember:

-• Remember: the most important factors when choosing a hair color are your natural hair color and your skin tone.
+• the most important factors when choosing a hair color are your natural hair color and your skin tone.

-• Remember: the hair dyes contain harsh chemicals that can be abrasive to both hair shaft and scalp.
+• the hair dyes contain harsh chemicals that can be abrasive to both hair shaft and scalp.

 Useful Tips: